flaneurette/Lifetime-Health-Calendar/README.md

 ### Possible limitations.

 - Google calendar might not import any event beyond 2036, due to 32-bit Unix time issues.
-- The maximum filesize generated is around: 512kb, some software might find that calendar too big
+- The maximum filesize generated is around: 512kb for 90 years, some software might find that calendar too big (rare, but possible)
-- Some software might not create events beyond a certain date, perhaps not setting dates up to 90 years into the future
+- Some software might not create events beyond a certain date, perhaps not setting dates up to 90 years into the future.
 - The less events you select, the more likely the .ics will not give certain issues.

 > To be certain: create a dummy account with your calendar software, and import the `.ics` as test.
 If it works, delete the dummy and import it in your real account.